jaegertracing/documentation/content/download/_index.md

 You can find the binaries for previous versions on the [GitHub releases page](https://github.com/jaegertracing/jaeger/releases/).

-## Docker images
+## Container images

-The following Docker images are available for the Jaeger project via the `jaegertracing` organization on [Docker Hub](https://hub.docker.com/r/jaegertracing/) and [Quay.io](https://quay.io/organization/jaegertracing):
+The following container images are available for the Jaeger project via the `jaegertracing` organization on [Docker Hub](https://hub.docker.com/r/jaegertracing/) and [Quay.io](https://quay.io/organization/jaegertracing):

 {{< dockerImages >}}